LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 When a user joins Lancashire Libraries, the library service requests a small amount of information: Name, Local library, Date of birth, Address, Telephone number and/or email address.

-One of the most useful pieces of data is one that gives the least direct information: the user's postcode.
+One of the most useful pieces of data is one that gives very little direct information: the user's postcode.
 A postcode doesn't describe an individual, but it tells us a lot about a place.
-In society, we still use the term [postcode lottery](https://en.wikipedia.org/wiki/Postcode_lottery) to describe unequal provision of services such as healthcare and education, within different communities.
+In society, we still use the term [postcode lottery](https://en.wikipedia.org/wiki/Postcode_lottery) to describe unequal provision of services such as healthcare and education, between different communities.
 Differences in socioeconomic status, ethnicity, age, and other demographic data are also stark between different areas.

-When analysing members we don't want to pry into their personal lives.
+When analysing members we don't need to pry into their personal lives.
 Their income, education level, and health shouldn't be collected or analysed.
-But we can analyse membership by where people live, and look at the profile of those areas.
+But we can analyse where people live, and look at the profile of those areas.
 It doesn't mean that everyone who lives in that area is the same, but as long as we have a decent sample of people, we can start to gather insight.

 <aside markdown="1">

-## Aside: about postcodes
+## An aside about postcodes

-Our modern day postcodes were piloted in Norwich in the 1950s.
-Postmaster General Tony Benn then announced in 1965 that postcodes would be rolled out across the UK.
+Our modern day postcodes were piloted in Norwich in the 1950s, then in 1965 Postmaster General Tony Benn announced that postcodes would be rolled out across the UK.

 Despite postcodes being useful, we shouldn't start any analysis until we process them.
 Postcodes were designed for efficiently sorting and delivering letters - not analysing groups of people.

-A postcode can be split in a couple of ways.
-For example, postcode LA1 1HY:
+A postcode can be split in a couple of ways e.g. postcode LA1 1HY:

 - Has an outward part of the postcode 'LA1', and an inward part '1HY'
 - Has a postcode area 'LA', postcode district 'LA1', postcode sector 'LA1 1' and unit of 'LA1 1HY'

-An individual postcode unit could have just one resident - which would make that data personally identifiable information (PII).
-It's possible to break down the postcode to be less specific, such as the postcode area, but they have a wide variation in population size, and can span across multiple communities - making them less than useful for comparison.
+An individual postcode unit could have just one resident - which would make listing that postcode personally identifiable information (PII).
+It's possible to be less specific, such as by using postcode area, but they have a wide variation in population size, and can span across multiple communities - less useful for comparison.

 To use postcodes we need to convert them to more useful areas - 'geographies' - which will give us more information about the people living in that area.
 For example, you may want to analyse the count of library members per age group, and see whether it matches the age breakdown in your local authority.
-That could be done for the library service as a whole, but wouldn't be that useful.
+That could be done for the library service as a whole, but it wouldn't be useful.
 It is between small local communities that you will see wide differences in the age of the resident population, not in the overall authority.

-Looking in more detail, you could find a small community with a high percentage of elderly residents, with very few of them using the library service.
+With smaller geographies you could find examples like a community with a high percentage of elderly residents with very few of them using the library service, compared to other areas.
 This would be hard to discover in wider statistics, as they become submerged by bigger numbers.
 We need to analyse at the level of individual communities in order to assess and tackle reduced library usage.

-The Office for National Statistics publish Lower Super Output Areas (LSOAs), geographic areas used for census statistics.
-Unlike postcode geographies, these are uniform in terms of population (around 1,500 people).
-As well as being able to see population counts by age, statistics like the [English indices of deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) give us deprivation measures across aspects such as income, employment, health, crime, income, education and skills.
-These measures are combined and the areas all ranked, in order to produce a single 'index of multiple deprivation'.
-Essentially that means that if we group membership by LSOA we have a useful measure of need in those groups.
-If we wanted more detail we could look at individual measures such as education.
+The Office for National Statistics (ONS) publish Lower Super Output Areas (LSOAs) - geographic areas used for census statistics.
+Unlike postcodes, these are uniform in terms of population (around 1,500 people).
+As well as having population counts by age, statistics like the [English indices of deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) give us deprivation measures across aspects such as income, employment, health, crime, income, education and skills.

+These deprivation measures are combined and the LSOAs ranked, in order to produce a single 'index of multiple deprivation' (IMD) measure.
+That means that if we report on library membership by LSOA we have a useful measure of need in those groups.

-It can be hard to get our heads around the rankings as there are so many small areas, and they don't have very friendly names.
-For example, I live in E01032047 which is ranked 26259 out of 32844 for deprivation.
+It can be hard to get our heads around the index as there are so many small areas, and they don't have very friendly names.
+For example, I live in area E01032047 which is ranked 26259 out of 32844 for deprivation.
 Not exactly a phrase that communicates a compelling story is it?

 To make things easier, the ranks are split into deciles, and areas are assigned a deprivation measure on a 1-10 scale.
 A decile of 1 means an area is within the 10% most deprived in England.
 Decile 10 would be an area of low deprivation (within the 10% least deprived.)

 </aside>

 ## Library membership and usage

 When considering a 'library member' we shouldn't limit ourselves to traditional definitions of usage.
 [CIPFA library statistics](https://www.gov.uk/government/publications/analysing-data-cipfa-statistics-and-the-future-of-englands-libraries/analysing-data-cipfa-statistics-and-the-future-of-englands-libraries) collect the number of 'active borrowers' across library services.
-This excludes anyone who is using a library for any other reason: computers, eBooks, eMagazines, etc.
+This excludes anyone who is using a library for other reasons: computers, eBooks, eMagazines, etc.

 While borrowing still remains the primary reason for library membership, we shouldn't ignore other usage types.
 If we don't consider other usage we miss opportunities for insight, and even simple cross-marketing.

 If a service discovers it has communities who don't borrow books, but seem to be using the library for other activities, that's an opportunity to engage users when they are in the library.
 If a community seems to have little contact with the library at all, that may require further outreach activities outside of the library.

-Lancashire libraries have strong data capability: Nick Wotherspoon was very familiar with the reporting capabilities of the different library databases and was able to generate postcode lists for members with the following usage types:
+Lancashire libraries have strong data capability: Nick Wotherspoon, from the Lancashire County Council Business Intelligence team, was very familiar with the reporting capabilities of the different library databases and able to generate postcode lists for members with the following usage types:

 - Active borrowers of physical materials
 - Active PNET users (users of the public network computers)